Ruan-pysoft/platformer/README.md

 **not** as a legal requirement of any sort) that you do not claim this work as your own but credit me as appropriate.

-Also, this *is* a university project, so I'll just note here that while copying this project and claiming it as your own might not be *illegal*, it would still be plagiarism and subject to university disciplinary procedures.
-So don't try passing it off as your own project, because it's not.

 The full terms are as follows: